• Home

 So, the short answer is no, we do not.
 Some companies run their workshops by putting all attendees into one van.
 Although this is fine for those companies, there are number of reasons we do not.

-Why do you not include lodging in your pricing?
+Why do you not include lodging or food in your pricing?

-Again, we find that this is something that may need to be left to the individual's preferences.
-We always choose a specific hotel where we base all workshop operations and we will get a group discounted rate if we can.
-But sometimes, individuals may have a reason to stay at a different property.
+Again, we find that this is something that is better left to the individual's preferences.
+This is always a specific hotel where we base all workshop operations with a group discounted rate IF POSSIBLE.
+But sometimes, participants may have a reason to stay at a different property.
 Some people have a 'points' situation with specific hotel chains and choose to stay there instead.
 Or, one guest may want a suite where another guest wants the most cost-efficient room.
-We believe those choices are better left to the individual to handle for themselves so they can tailor their experiences to their travel preferences.
+Sometimes people even choose to camp from time to time.
+So NCPW feels those choices are better left to the individual to handle for themselves so they can tailor their experiences to their travel preferences.

-Many workshop companies build in lodging to the price but make it a double occupancy situation and charge a single occupancy supplement if someone wants their own room.
+Many workshop companies build lodging into the price but make it a double occupancy situation and charge a single occupancy supplement if someone wants their own room.
 First of all, that is a logistics nightmare and involves too many layers of individuals in the calling, booking and managing of reservations.
-Second, many, MANY of our clients have asked if they would have to share a room with someone when considering our workshops.....hoping that is not the case.
-That answer is a flat, NO. We believe lodging on a workshop is a place to wind down and relax in whatever way one would like.
-Third, if someone were to cancel it would unexpectedly put the entire lodging fee on the remaining individual....and that burden is simply not acceptable.
+Second, many, MANY clients ask if they would have to share a room with someone when considering our workshops.....hoping that is not the case.
+That answer is a flat, NO. NCPW believes lodging on a workshop is a place to wind down and relax in whatever way one would like.
+Third, if someone were to cancel it would unexpectedly put the entire lodging fee on the remaining individual....and that unplanned burden is simply not acceptable.

-I see your wildlife workshops are only offered in Winter.
+I see your wildlife workshops are mostly offered in Winter.
 Why is that?

 We here at Natural Connections love adventures both landscape and wildlife alike.
 Winter happens to be a preference for several reasons.
-First of all, the animals are FAR easier to spot in the Winter due to leafless tress and fur standing out better off of a background of white.
-It is also easier to physically focus on the animal in this environment and leads to a higher percentage of usable shots.
+First of all, the animals are FAR easier to spot in winter due to leafless tress and fur standing out better off of a background of white.
+Second, it is also easier to physically focus the camera on the animals in this environment and leads to a higher percentage of usable shots.

-A second reason is that the parks and areas known for wildlife are FAR less populated with people during the winter.
-You will not have to deal with hundreds of selfie-sticks on the Winter workshops.
-And fewer people in the area means more easier logistics and even better dining situations.
+A third reason is that the parks and areas known for wildlife are FAR less populated with people during the winter.
+You will not have to deal with hundreds of selfie-sticks during the winter workshops.
+And fewer people in the area means easier logistics and even better dining situations.

 How do you determine the number of participants in your workshops?

 NCPW workshops do NOT have large group workshops.
-1-day workshops will max out at 8, but all of our travel workshops max out at 5-6 participants.
+1-day workshops will max out at 8, but all of our longer travel workshops max out at 6-7 participants....normally 6.
 We even offer smaller 'boutique' style workshops for those who want small numbers and very individualized attention.
 Our 'small group' workshops will only have 3-4 participants.

 Do you offer custom workshops?